temporalio/documentation/docs/app-dev-context/foundations.md

-The foundations section of the Temporal Application development guide covers the minimum set of concepts and implementation details needed to build and run a [Temporal Application](/concepts/what-is-a-temporal-application) – that is, all the relevant steps to start a [Workflow Execution](/concepts/what-is-a-workflow-execution) that executes an [Activity](/concepts/what-is-an-activity-execution).
+The foundations section of the Temporal Application development guide covers the minimum set of concepts and implementation details needed to build and run a [Temporal Application](/concepts/what-is-a-temporal-application)—that is, all the relevant steps to start a [Workflow Execution](/concepts/what-is-a-workflow-execution) that executes an [Activity](/concepts/what-is-an-activity-execution).

 :::info WORK IN PROGRESS